sematext/docs/docs/monitoring/spm-faq.md

 price.
 The base price includes monitoring of a container host and free monitoring of up to N containers.
 Per-container price is applied only if you run more than N containers per host.
-The number of containers per host is averaged for the whole account.
+The number of containers per host is averaged for the whole App.
 The base price and the number of containers included in it depends on the plan.
 Note that monitoring of container host and containers is independent of monitoring of applications you run in those containers.
 Containerized applications